minio/docs/source/reference/minio-mc/mc-replicate-update.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS

-   *Required* the :ref:`alias <alias>` of the MinIO deployment and full path to
+   :required:

-   the bucket or bucket prefix on which to modify the replication rule.
-For
+   The :ref:`alias <alias>` of the MinIO deployment and full path to the bucket or bucket prefix on which to modify the replication rule.
-   example:
+   For example:

    .. code-block:: none